OdayTayeb/Seam_Carving/README.md

 the implementation only includes the downsizing.

-also the project include a text compression utility.
+the project also includes a text compression utility.